top of page

 How can treatment help with body image and BDD?

-Appointments are available in person at our Menai practice in the Sutherland Shire, or through secure online sessions across Australia.
+Appointments are available in person at our Menai practice or via secure telehealth across Australia.

 If you’re unsure where to begin, our Client Care Team can assist.
 Call 02 8519 4197 or use the button below to request an appointment.